Roderick Beaton: Career

+Honours

 In 2013, Beaton was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
 He was also elected a Fellow of King's College London in 2018.

-On 9 September 2019 he was knighted Commander of the Order of Honour by Greek President Prokopis Pavlopoulos for his lifelong contribution to the promotion of medieval and modern Greek studies and culture.
+On 9 September 2019 he was appointed Commander of the Order of Honour by Greek President Prokopis Pavlopoulos for his lifelong contribution to the promotion of medieval and modern Greek studies and culture.

+He was knighted in the 2024 King's Birthday Honours "for services to history and to UK/Greece relations".